Isaac Paredes Player Props: Rays vs. Dodgers

 Isaac Paredes At The Plate

-- Among the qualifying hitters in baseball, his batting average ranks 57th, his on-base percentage ranks 53rd, and he is 50th in the league in slugging.
+- Paredes will look to extend his four-game hitting streak.
+He's batting .250 with one homer during his last outings.

-- Paredes has picked up a hit in 58.7% of his 46 games this year, with multiple hits in 26.1% of those games.
+- Paredes has picked up a hit in 59.6% of his 47 games this season, with at least two hits in 25.5% of them.

+- He has gone deep in 12.8% of his games this year, and 4% of his plate appearances.

-- Paredes has had an RBI in 19 games this season (41.3%), including five multi-RBI outings (10.9%).
-He has also driven in three or more of his team's runs in four contests.
+- In 40.4% of his games this year, Paredes has had at least one RBI.
+He's picked up more than one in 10.6% and driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.